Operation Big Bird: Second attempt with the Philippine Government

-On July 8, 1986, The Judge of Instructions in Zurich ordered Credit Suisse to release and transfer the defreezed Marcos deposits to the account of the Philippine Government in Exportfinanzierungsbank in Vienna.
-Ordoñez however made a turn around, in fear of the money being diverted from Vienna to a Marcos-favored destination.
+On July 8, 1986, The Judge of Instructions in Zurich ordered Credit Suisse to release and transfer the unfrozen Marcos deposits to the account of the Philippine Government in Exportfinanzierungsbank in Vienna.
+Ordoñez, however, made a turn-around in fear of the money being diverted from Vienna to a Marcos-favored destination.
 The Swiss lawyers hired by the PCGG tipped Ordoñez on the credibility of De Guzman and his bank in Vienna.
 Ordoñez instructed the Swiss lawyers, without informing Almonte and De Guzman, to request the FDJP and Credit Suisse to direct the transfer of the monies to a new destination, the newly opened account of the Philippine Government within the said bank.
-Ordoñez secretly left Vienna for Zurich then to Manila on the orders of PCGG Chairman Salonga.
-Almonte and De Guzman are left in Vienna without an idea as to what happened to the Solicitor-General, and frantically search Vienna for the Filipino official, until confirming on July 10 that Ordoñez was already in Manila.
+Ordoñez secretly left Vienna for Zurich, then to Manila on the orders of PCGG Chairman Salonga.
+Almonte and De Guzman were left in Vienna without an idea as to what happened to the Solicitor-General, and frantically searched Vienna for the Philippine official, until confirming on July 10 that Ordoñez was already in Manila.

 Meanwhile, before the transfer was made, the Credit Suisse official, Ernst Scheller, contacted the son of the former president, Bongbong Marcos, and informed him of the Philippine Government's actions.
-This gave Ferdinand Marcos to execute a revocation of his Power of Attorney to De Guzman.
-On July 11, 1986, De Guzman and Almonte head back to Manila and debrief Congressman Cojuangco on the events that took place in Bern and Vienna.
+This gave Ferdinand Marcos notice to execute a revocation of his Power of Attorney to De Guzman.
+On July 11, 1986, De Guzman and Almonte returned to Manila to debrief Congressman Cojuangco on the events that took place in Bern and Vienna.
 Marcos' revocation of the Power of Attorney was sent by facsimile to his Swiss lawyer, Bruno de Preux of the law firm Tavernier, Gillioz, de Preux, Dorsaz in Geneva.
-On July 13, 1986, The Philippine Daily Inquirer quotes Ordoñez that they were able to retrieve the initial US$213 million of Marcos' plundered money in Switzerland, and that the said fund will be in the government's hands soon.
-Marcos' Swiss lawyers submit copies of the revocation to the Swiss authorities.
-On July 20, 1986, The FDJP rescinded the defreeze order reference to the Revocation Letter received from Marcos on the Power of Attorney given to De Guzman.
+On July 13, 1986, The Philippine Daily Inquirer quoted Ordoñez that they were able to retrieve the initial US$213 million of Marcos' plundered money in Switzerland, and that the said fund would be in the government's hands soon.
+Marcos' Swiss lawyers submitted copies of the revocation to the Swiss authorities.
+On July 20, 1986, The FDJP rescinded the unfreezing order reference to the Revocation Letter received from Marcos on the Power of Attorney given to De Guzman.